reactjs/rfcs/text/0000-reparenting.md

 - How do reparent instances interact with hydration?
   - Perhaps when hydrating the dom tree, portions of the dom tree that match up with portions of the virtual dom belonging to a reparent will be given to the Reparent to hydrate as its dom tree.
 - Should the Reparent function just accept a single children argument, or should it accept ...children rest and pass it on to createElement to behave similar to createElement.
+- If a Reparent is detached and it's DOM tree is detached from the document, should it render the children it is passed in the Reparent function; or should it save the most recent children value passed to it and wait till it is re-mounted before actually rendering those children?